March is Endometriosis Awareness Month!

 3) Be Prepared for Setbacks I can’t stress enough that you will face obstacles.
 Due to the unpredictable nature of endometriosis pain, it makes it difficult to stick to a rigid schedule.
 You need to be flexible with your workouts and be kind to your body.
 In the past, I have made the mistake of trying to adhere to a rigid, rigorous workout schedule.
 I set myself up for failure, I get discouraged, and it takes me longer to get back on the horse again.

-4) Practice Self-Acceptance As I head into my mid-thirties with a toddler, I am trying to become more accepting and loving of my body.
+4) Practice Self-Acceptance I am trying to become more accepting and loving of my body.
 In my younger years, my main workout motivation was to look better in my jeans.
 I was impatient and easily distracted, and tended to get bored if I didn’t see quick results.
 Of course, I would love to look good, but it’s not my main focus anymore.
 I focus instead on feeling stronger, healthier, and gaining endurance.

 5) Monitor Your Diet Watch what you eat before and after exercising.
 For me, gastrointestinal issues are usually at a high after I work out.
 If I have been eating greasy, heavy foods, it has an effect on how I feel during and after my workout sessions.
 I try and snack on a banana, apple sauce, or string cheese about twenty to thirty minutes before I start exercising to increase energy but keep bloating and gas to a minimum.